cstjean/QuickTypes.jl/README.md

 end
 ```

-QuickTypes expands correctly on both Julia 0.5 and 0.6.
+These macros expand correctly on Julia 0.5 and 0.6.

 ### More options